arcus/dart_orientation/orientation/orientation.md

 In November, we sent out a survey with questions about a number of data science tasks asking you to rate yourself on:

 - current level of **expertise** in that task
 - desire to **learn** that task
 - **relevance** of that task to your current work

 There were 16 topics, for a total of 48 responses.

 #### Learner Personas: What and Why

 --{{0}}--
+****
 For this project, we're using personas, which is an idea we're borrowing from design theories.

-In design, it's typical to create "personas" for whatever product you're building, as a way to ensure you're thinking about more than just a single typical user (or, more likely, just imagining yourself as the user) when you're deciding what to build and how.
-A typical designer might create several user personas, each with a detailed description of what that imaginary person is like, their needs, constraints, etc. Usually designers just make up personas.
+In design, it's typical to create "personas" for whatever product you're building, as a way to ensure you're thinking about more than just a single typical user when you're deciding what to build and how.
+A typical designer might create several user personas, each with a detailed description of what that imaginary person is like, their needs, constraints, etc.

+Usually designers just make up personas.
 In some cases, though, like ours, personas are empirically defined based on data gathered from a population of real users.
+****

 **What are personas?**